ETHICS AND PHILOSOPHY COURSES

 TH 220 Moral Theology 3 Cr

 An introduction to moral decision making and moral action in light of biblical principles and changing contexts.
-Each year.
+Offered each year.

 TH 222 Heath Care Ethics 3 Cr

 In this course, we will examine fundamental ethical theories, the basis of these theories in the Judeo-Christian understanding of the nature of the human person, and the application of these theories to practical matters within medicine and health care.
-The approach to ethics we pursue in this course will be grounded primarily in a Western philosophical and theologi-cal context, and will focus especially on the moral teachings of the Roman Catholic Church.
+The approach to ethics we pursue in this course will be grounded primarily in a Western philosophical and theological context, and will focus especially on the moral teachings of the Roman Catholic Church.
+Offered each year.

 TH 263 Modern Catholic Social Teaching* 3 Cr.

 A study of the cultural, political, and economic spheres of social life in the light of Catholic moral teachings, theologies, and action.
 Magisterial and scholarly writings from 1891 to the present receive primary emphasis.
 The course also includes a service learning component.
 Offered at the discretion of the department.